JakeSW/strava_to_notion_exporter/README.md

 #### Finding Database ID
 Copy the link to your database page that will look like: `https://www.notion.so/<long_hash_1>?v=<long_hash_2>` then choose `<long_hash_1>`, this is the database ID.

+#### Libraries
+The HTTP Requests are abstracted away by two helpful libraries: [stravio](https://github.com/sladkovm/stravaio) and [notion-sdk-py](https://github.com/ramnes/notion-sdk-py).
+This documentation coupled with the official API documentation is useful for debugging and customising.